Texas hostage-taker’s motive for siege crisis targeted by investigators - latest

-Texas synagogue siege - latest: Malik Faisal Akram’s motive for hostage crisis targeted by investigators
+Texas hostage siege - latest: Malik Faisal Akram’s motive probed as rabbi recounts synagogue attack

 Follow live updates on the hostage crisis at Congregation Beth Israel in Colleyville, Texas